 Event management (the analysis of suspicious events) can be time-consuming and costly for security teams.
 SIEM systems process vast amounts of data and thousands of potentially suspicious events may be alerted upon.
 If security personnel were required to sift through each threat and analyze it, the backlog would unmanageable.
 As a result, genuine threats could go undetected.
 Harmful content could go into the system before an analyst can deal with it.

-By using a SIEM to collect, collate and analyse data, suspicious events that are actually routine incidents can be dealt with automatically.
-When there is an activity which cannot be resolved by the SIEM platform, analysts are notified so they can manually take care of it.
+By using a SIEM to collect, collate and analyze data, suspicious events that are actually routine incidents can be dealt with automatically.
+When there is an activity that cannot be resolved by the SIEM platform, analysts are notified so they can manually take care of it.

 This reduces reliance on human personnel but also ensures that your security staff have a realistic and manageable workload.